Mortgage Calculator: Interest-Only Loan Payments

 Interest-only mortgages can work well for people who are expecting an increase in future income, or who are looking to invest some of their current money elsewhere.
 Try our interest-only mortgage calculator or contact BBVA to discuss what your specific payments might be based on the loan you qualify for.

-To determine your total monthly payment, enter your prospective mortgage loan details, including purchase price, down payment, term, interest-only period, and interest rate.
+To determine your total monthly payment, enter your prospective mortgage loan details, including purchase price, down payment, term, interest-only period, and interest rate in our online interest-only mortgage calculator.
 Your interest rate will be determined by your mortgage broker, but if you aren’t yet to this step, you can find current rates here.

-If you want a more accurate snapshot of your monthly payment, enter your average yearly property tax and homeowner’s insurance payment.
+This calculator can also calculate loan payments for interest-only mortgages with taxes and insurance if If you want a more accurate snapshot of your monthly payment.
+To use this feature, enter your average yearly property tax and homeowner’s insurance payment.
 To find property taxes, check MLS listings online, or contact your county’s assessor/recorder’s office or a local real estate agent.
 Calculate homeowner’s insurance, or contact an insurance agent for a quote.

 Refinancing your mortgage can be just as stressful as applying for a mortgage the first time around.
 How do you know if it's the right time to refinance?